-(1) The paper is first sent to the authors whose work is being criticized.
-These authors may (a) act as reviewers (usually nonanonymously) and recommend that the paper be accepted, be accepted after revision, or be rejected; (b) submit a Reply for simultaneous consideration; or (c) reserve the right to respond following review by an independent referee.
-If they choose to review the paper they may or may not want to publish a Reply to the Comment.
-Authors should indicate their intentions to the editors as soon as possible.

-(2) After the issues in question have been addressed by the authors of the Comment and the authors of the work being criticized, the Editor will usually consult an independent, anonymous referee.
-When the Editor is ready to accept a Comment to which no Reply has yet been submitted, the authors being criticized will be given the opportunity to prepare a Reply.
-The Reply will also be reviewed but may not be accepted for publication.

-(3) After the Comment and Reply have been accepted for publication, the author of the Comment is sent a copy of the Reply for information, but should not alter the text of the Comment in proof.
-The Comment and Reply are usually (but not necessarily) published in the same issue.
+- (1) The paper is first sent to the authors whose work is being addressed.
+These authors may (a) act as identified reviewers and recommend that the paper be accepted, be accepted after revision, or be rejected; (b) submit a reply Comment for simultaneous consideration; or (c) reserve the right to respond following review by an independent referee. - (2) If the issues in question cannot be resolved between the authors of the Comment and the authors of the work being criticized, or if the Editors feel further advice is needed, an independent, anonymous referee will be consulted.
+If this referee recommends acceptance of the paper, then the authors on whose work the Comment is based are given the opportunity to write a Reply for possible simultaneous publication.
+This Reply will also be reviewed. - (3) After the Comment and Reply have been accepted for publication, the author of the Comment is sent a copy of the Reply for information, but should not alter the text of the Comment in proof.
+The Comment and Reply are published in the same issue, the Reply immediately following the Comment.

-Errata are notices of errors or omissions in papers previously published in Physical Review B. Errata should be as brief as possible.
+Errata are notices of errors or omissions in papers previously published in Physical Review D. Errata should be as brief as possible.
 An Erratum should contain a short statement of the correction(s) and, where appropriate, a description of any effects on the conclusions of the paper.